We are very proud of all the autistic activists in Canada who have taken action against the screenings of the film VAXXED 2!!

-January 22, 2019: Autistics for Autistics, the autistic-led advocacy group, condemns the Canadian screenings of VAXXED II.
-The VAXXED series are propaganda films that promote hatred of autistic people and discourage parents from vaccinating their children against deadly diseases.
+January 22, 2019: Autistics for Autistics, the autistic-led advocacy group, condemns the Canadian screenings of VAXXED II, a propaganda film that promotes hatred of autistic people and discourage parents from vaccinating their children against deadly diseases.

 To find out what you can do to protest the screening of VAXXED 2 in Toronto, please see “Take Action” at the end of this post!